You put in the miles, pushed your body to the limits, ran the race and missed your goal. What?? How did this happen?

 Focus: Finding your most powerful motivators

-Week eleven will provide you with a secret weapon to unleash and support you through the most difficult moments of the race.
+Week eleven will provide you with a secret weapon to support you through the most difficult moments of the race.
 By diversifying your thinking throughout the race, you can and will have a better handle on your mental toughness.

 Focus: Finding your way out of panic

 In preparation for race day, this week will provide you with the tools to stand on the start line with confidence and strength.
-Master your nerves and convert the adrenaline pulsing through your body into a powerful source of energy you can use in the race.
+Master your nerves and convert the adrenaline pulsing through your body into a powerful source of energy that you can use in the race.

 Focus: Finding your future